 An Important New Look at Deadly Police Encounters

 Today’s media is filled with discussions about officer-involved shootings.
 Too often missing from that discussion are the police officers’ voices and the reality of what happens in actual shooting incidents.
-Through interviews with involved officers, this book addresses common myths and misunderstandings about
+Through interviews with involved officers, this book addresses common myths and misunderstandings about these shootings.

 Shots Fired: The Misunderstandings, Misconceptions, and Myths about Police Shootings is a journey “behind the shield” which highlights the experiences of the real human beings in the line of fire.
 It explores true events through the participants’ own eyes and takes readers inside the minds of officers during the actual event.
 The officers detail the roller coaster of emotions and severe trauma experienced during and after a shooting event.